rdcoletta/meffs_networks/README.md

 ### Hapmap format

 Before doing any analysis, we need to transform the genotypic data that comes from the SNP chip into the [HapMap format](https://bitbucket.org/tasseladmin/tassel-5-source/wiki/UserManual/Load/Load) for more info about the format).
 I used the `scripts/usda_geno2hmp.R` script to transform all parental and RIL data to hapmap format:

+> For the manuscript, I provided the hapmap version of the raw genotypic datasets, so you can skip the first two steps (i.e., running `scripts/usda_geno2hmp.R` and `scripts/remove_extra_geno-data.R`) and start at the Tassel filtering step.

 ```bash
 module load R/3.6.0